 Scope 2 Emissions

 Scope 2 emissions are the GHG released into the atmosphere from the consumption of purchased energy (electricity and gas, heat or steam generated off-site but purchased by the business).
 These emissions occur as a result of the organisation's day-to-day activities, even although the business does not own them.
 These are indirect emissions and must be included in SECR.

 Scope 2 emissions can come from purchased electricity and district cooling and the data can be collected from utility invoices.

-For most businesses electricity taken from the grid will be their one of their main sources of Scope 2 emissions.
+For most organisations, electricity taken from the grid will be one of their main sources of Scope 2 emissions.
 However, on-site generation is becoming increasingly popular and more and more organisations are installing Combined Heat and Power (CHP) plants.
-The type of of electricity generation will determine how these GHG will be reported, data can be calculated from location based or market based.
+The type of electricity generation will determine how this GHG will be reported, data can be calculated from location-based or market-based.

 Care must be taken when dealing with district heating and combined heat and power plants that sell or purchase heat and steam to neighbouring organisations.